 - Commercial auto insurance covers the expenses, like legal fees and medical bills, that can result if a vehicle owned by the business is ever in an accident.

-- Workmans comp insurance helps to cover expenses like lost wages and medical bills in case an employee is ever hurt on the job.
+- Worker’s compensation insurance helps cover expenses like lost wages and medical bills if an employee is ever hurt on the job.

-The cost of an insurance policy depends on many different factors, like where the business is located, the value of its equipment, and the number of employees on staff.
+An insurance policy’s cost depends on many different factors, like where the business is located, the value of its equipment, and the number of employees on staff.
 Because policies can vary so widely in cost, it’s best to request quotes from multiple companies.
 When comparing those quotes, don’t just compare the overall policy costs.
-Instead, look at how the quotes compare when it comes to other important factors like coverage limits and exclusions and deductibles.
+Instead, look at how the quotes compare when it comes to other important factors like coverage limits and exclusions, and deductibles.

-A catering business will need multiple staff, especially if the business is expected to staff and serve at events.
+A catering business will need multiple staff, especially if it is expected to staff and serve at events.
 Indeed reports that executive catering chefs earn an average of $19.09 per hour, while servers earn an average of $11.75 per hour.

 In addition to budgeting for employee salaries, a business’ budget also needs to include the other types of expenses that come with hiring employees.
-A catering business may need to be prepared to cover paid time off, health insurance contributions, and workmans comp insurance.
+A catering business may need to be prepared to cover paid time off, payroll taxes, health insurance contributions, and worker’s compensation insurance.

-There are a number of steps that a required for hiring an employee.
+There are several steps that are required for hiring an employee.